maunik30/Restaurant-web/README.md

 # Restaurant-web
-choice for eat to time
+choice for eat to time -- Reactjs